NEW YORK (AP) - Coca-Cola says it will drop a controversial ingredient from all its drinks that contain it, not just Powerade.

 The Atlanta-based company says brominated vegetable oil is still being used in some flavors of Fanta and Fresca, as well as several citrus-flavored fountain drinks.
 The change will apply to its drinks globally, meaning Canada and Latin America are phasing out the ingredient as well.

-The Associated Press reported Sunday that Coca-Cola is dropping BVO from Powerade, following a similar move by PepsiCo's Gatorade last year.
+The Associated Press reported on Sunday that Coca-Cola is dropping BVO from Powerade, following a similar move by PepsiCo's Gatorade last year.

 On Monday, Coca-Cola said in a statement that all its drinks are safe and comply with regulations in the countries where they're sold.
 It noted that BVO is used to improve the stability of its drinks and prevent certain ingredients from separating.